Rizwan1203/DRF-App/README.md

     ```bash
     pip install -r requirements.txt
     ```

 3. Move into the `myproject` directory:
     ```bash
     cd myproject
     ```

+4. Create a `.env` file:
+   - Copy the contents from [env.example](myproject/env.example) to a new file named `.env`.
+   - Update the values in the `.env` file with your configuration.
+This file will contain sensitive information, so ensure it is kept secret and not shared.

-4. Run migrations:
+5. Run migrations:
     ```bash
     python manage.py makemigrations
     python manage.py migrate
     ```

-5. Create a superuser:
+6. Create a superuser:
     ```bash
     python manage.py createsuperuser
     ```

-6. Run the development server:
+7. Run the development server:
     ```bash
     python manage.py runserver
     ```